core-json/core-json/README.md

 - Offer a way to deserialize JSON without performing any allocations
 - Don't rely on recursion to ensure the stack cannot overflow
 - Don't have reachable panics
-- Never use `unsafe`
+- Don't use `unsafe`
 - Use a minimal amount of memory
 - Require zero dependencies

-### Typed Structures Support
+### Typed Structures/Serialization Support

-Support for deserializing into typed structures is offered by [`core-json-traits`](https://docs.rs/core-json-traits).
+Support for deserializing into typed structures, and serialization of typed structures, is offered by [`core-json-traits`](https://docs.rs/core-json-traits).

 ### `embedded-io` Support